scrib-dev/unioffice/README.md

+> This forked version is to be used only for project under AGPLv3.
+> This is the Unioffice without a watermark if you have no license.

 **unioffice** is a library for creation of Office Open XML documents (.docx, .xlsx and .pptx).
 It's goal is to be the most compatible and highest performance Go library for creation and editing of docx/xlsx/pptx files.